memfault/interrupt/_posts/2024-04-20-coroutines.md

 }
 ```

-Here, `co_yield` is just another expression in coroutine API, you can imagine it as statement with different semantics than `co_await`: `co_await` should wait for awaiter, `co_yield` throws to parent a value.
+Here, `co_yield` is just another expression in coroutine API, you can imagine it as statement with different semantics than `co_await`: `co_await` should wait for awaiter, `co_yield` throws a value to the parent.
 Implementation wise, `co_yield x` causes call of `promise.yield_value(x)` which constructs awaiter which is awaited.

 Generators can have same API as containers, which gives as abillity to create this nice infinite loop: